 Copyright Infringement Enforcement and Litigation

-- Developing and implementing intellectual property enforcement campaigns for consumer product and luxury goods manufacturers – which involves filing numerous federal district actions across the country based on claims of copyright infringement and related IP, tort, and computer fraud claims.
+- Developing and implementing intellectual property enforcement campaigns for media companies and consumer product and luxury goods manufacturers – which involves filing numerous federal district actions across the country based on claims of copyright infringement and related IP, tort, and computer fraud claims.

-- Obtaining broad injunctive relief on behalf of a publisher client to disable sites and services used for unauthorized distribution of publications.
+- Obtaining broad injunctive relief on behalf of a media clients to disable sites and services used for unauthorized distribution of publications and programming.

-- Conducting software audits on behalf of software copyright owners.
+- Conducting software audits, software copyright litigation, and deployment resolution negotiations on behalf of software copyright owners.

 - Defending radio stations, political associations, and other media and technology clients accused of infringing copyrighted works.

 - Advising clients regarding anti-circumvention provisions of the DMCA, 17 U.S.C. § 1201.

 - Obtaining a judgment in the maximum amount of available “statutory damages” against a website operator for unauthorized “scraping” and replication of our client’s website.
 Advising clients with respect to statutory copyright licensing issues relating to cable and satellite carriage or broadcast signals.

 - Obtaining a jury verdict of willful infringement and an award of "statutory damages” in the amount of almost $20 million in favor of our publisher client for repeated intranet and email infringement of its financial newsletter by a major brokerage house, and engaging in ongoing enforcement of the copyright rights of newsletter publisher clients.